Tamie13/Unit-19/README.md

 ### Part 2: Apache Webserver Attack:

-**Question 1**

-Based on the geographic map, recommend a firewall rule that the networking team should implement.
-Provide a "plain english" description of the rule.

-    -  Answer: Firewall rule to block all incoming HTTP traffic where the source IP comes from the Kiev, Ukraine.
-       Recommend also blocking outgoing traffic to unrecognized or validated client ip addresses orginiating from out of the country.

 *Mapping iplocation before and after the atack revealed that before the attack Paris, France was the primary source of traffic as can be seen below.*